GiulSposito/yetanotheriteration/content/post/2019-02-03-design-for-people-learning-summary.md

 - Learning experiences should be two-way interactions, so you know when learners understand correctly, and when they don't.
 - All of the theory in the world won't help you as much as spending time in your learners' world, and testing your designs early and often.

-## 3. What's The Goal?
+## What's The Goal?

-- Use questions like "Why, why, no really, why?" and "What bad thing will happen if they don't know?" to uncover the real reason for learning.
+- Use questions like "*Why, why, no really, why?*" and "*What bad thing will happen if they don't know?*" to uncover the real reason for learning.
 - Define the problem before coming up with solutions, to ensure you are actually solving the real problem and not a problem you don't have.
 - Use the two questions "Is this something the learner would actually do in the real world?" and "Can I tell when they've done it?" to make sure your learning objectives are useful and usable.
 - Decide how sophisticated your learner's understanding needs to be, and how proficient they need to be, and then design accordingly.